Introduction to Data Science

 Code of Academic Conduct and Academic Integrity

 This course will follow Tulane’s Code of Academic Conduct.
 Cheating will be reported to the Associate Dean of Newcomb-Tulane College.
 Discussion is encouraged.
 However, what you turn in must be your own.
-You may not read another classmate’s solutions or copy a solution from the web.
+You may not read another classmate’s solutions or copy a solution from the web - this includes AI generated solutions.
 I will be running checks on the code turned in for plagiarism.
 If plagiarism is detected the minimum penalty is a 0 on the assignment and being reported, however, you may automatically fail this course at the discretion of the instructor or Honor Board.

 For more information about the honor board process and the code of academic conduct please see the NTC Academic Integrity Website.